 Have you ever read something only to feel when you put the book down, you had no idea what the hell happened?
 It leaves you feeling annoyed, and often frustrated that you wasted so much time only to understand nothing.
 It may also make you feel stupid.
 Lack of comprehension usually has very little to do with intelligence, especially if you are a regular reader.
 Some books simply require closer reading than we are used to.
 By keeping a reading journal, you can note down your impressions, questions and confusion as you read, so that these thoughts will remain fresh in your mind.
 As you read further, you will able to gauge whether the text itself is answering some of your concerns or not.
 If it doesn’t, you can use your notes to review the book, and also to reflect on what it was that made this book difficult to understand.

 The act of writing things down acts as a memory aid.
-When you write things in your word, they sink into your subconscious better.
-You are not just memorising, you are taking in the substance of the words you’ve just read.
+When you write things in your words, they sink into your subconscious better.
 By simply keeping a reading journal, everything you read will become more memorable.

 Being a better reader makes you a better writer.
 When you keep a reading journal, you are practising close reading.
 You are focusing on what works in a book and what doesn’t.
 You learn about structure and syntax.
 You think about how characters are portrayed, and how the plot works.
 It’s not an overnight process, but as you do more close reading, you will gain an instinct for doing things in your own writing that work.